AI-Citizen/SolidGPT/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/SolidGPT?style=social)](https://twitter.com/SolidGPT)
 # 🚀 What’s this

-SolidGPT is a human-AI collaboration platform.
-Users can add private data and tailor agent workflows using techniques like embedding finetuning.
+SolidGPT is a human-AI collaboration framework.
+Users can add private data and create their own agent workgraph using embedding finetuning and in-context learning simply with our framework.
 Our goal: empower AI to work with humans using tools to accomplish business tasks.

-Currently, agents are optimized for software development using tools like Notion, Lowdefy, and more.
+Currently, our framework are optimized for software development using tools Notion, Lowdefy.
 From the inception of an idea to the documentation of software development, task division, and eventual task implementation - everything can either be automatically or semi-automatically accomplished within SolidGPT.

 # 🏁 Quick Start